 Certain types of people are more likely to develop mumps.
 These groups include:

 There is no special treatment plan for mumps.
 Usually, the infection will go away without any treatment within a period of one or two weeks.
+However, the MMR vaccine (measles, mumps and rubella) is the most effective way to prevent mumps.
+This vaccination can protect individuals and communities from outbreak of this infection.
 Your doctor will focus on helping your child feel comfortable by treating the symptoms of mumps.

 To control mumps symptoms, consider the following tips: